ACC Online Frequently Asked Questions

 Hybrid Distance – HYD

 Instruction is mostly online with some on-campus meetings.
-An ACC ID card and personal safety measures will be required when on campus.
+You must have your ACC ID card when on campus.

 Hybrid Classroom - HYC

 Instruction is mostly on-campus with remaining instruction online.
-An ACC ID card and personal safety measures will be required when on campus.
+You must have your ACC ID card when on campus.

 Hyflex - FLX Classroom - HYC

-Instruction is offered on-campus, with students having the flexibility to attend virtually on any given class day.
+Instruction is on-campus, but students have the flexibility to attend virtually on any given class day.

-• How can I find out if distance education is for me?
+How do I know if distance education is right for me?

-• To figure out if distance education is for you, we have two online quizzes that can help you self-assess your readiness to take an online course or start an online program.
-Take the “Am I ready for online?” survey and review the "Technical Skills Checklist" to find out if you’re ready for learning online.
+Two online quizzes can help you self-assess your readiness for online learning.
+Take the “Am I ready for online?” survey and review the “Technical Skills Checklist” to find out if you’re ready for learning online.

 What to Expect from Your ACC Online Class

-• Online courses start and end in the same academic term as on-campus courses, with due dates for various assignments, tests, projects, etc. assigned by your instructor.
-All work must be completed by the end of the session in which you are registered.
+Online courses start and end in the same academic term as on-campus courses.
+Instructors set due dates for various assignments, tests, projects, homework, etc. You must complete all work by the end of the session in which you are registered.

 For tips on how to plan your online class schedule and succeed in your online program, check out our guide to virtual learning and ACC Online.

-• Online students will need access to a computer with a reliable internet connection to review course materials, turn in assignments, and communicate with your instructor and classmates.
-Always check your course syllabus for any additional software or equipment requirements, such as a webcam, headset, or microphone.
-Students should have a basic knowledge of computer and internet skills in order to be successful in an online course.
+Online students will need access to a computer with a reliable internet connection to review course materials, turn in assignments, and communicate with the instructor and classmates.
+Check your course syllabus for any additional software or equipment requirements, such as a webcam, headset, or microphone.
+Students should have a basic knowledge of computer and internet skills to succeed in an online course.

 To find out if your technical skills and experience meet the needs of Distance Education courses at ACC, take the “Technical Skills Checklist” survey.

-• Can I still go to campus to use the library, learning lab, and other ACC services?
+Can I still go to campus to use the library, learning labs, and other ACC student serivces?

 There are also services available specifically for online learners.